csc-fw/tmb_fw_files/20220330_TAMU_Run3DF/README.md

    - run3_alct_dataformat_enable
    - run2_revcode_enable

-Add the TMB counters for anonde HMT
+Add the TMB counters for anonde HMT and fix the AFF threshold bug in old firmware